ConcreteLlama/digital-foundry-downloader/README.md

 ## Environment variables

-### CONFIG_DIR

-Location of the config.yaml.
-Defaults to config/config.yaml

-### DB_DIR
+### PUBLIC_ADDRESS

-Location of the db.json.
-Defaults to db/db.json.
+This tells the backend service what the public address is for CORS purposes - this should match the address you use to access the web UI in your browser.